|

-When he arrived for the first time in London on June 17, 1971, Prem Rawat had a handful of Western devotees.
+When he arrived for the first time in London on June 17, 1971, Prem Rawat (Maharaji) then calling himself Guru Maharaj Ji had a handful

-The idealistic and ignorant young Westerners believed these people to be "liberated", "realised souls", "yogis", "swamis", above normal consciousness and existing on a higher plane.
+The idealistic and ignorant young Westerners believed these people to be "liberated", "realized souls", "yogis", "swamis", above normal consciousness and existing on a higher plane.
 And certainly the few mahatmas that came to Austalia put on a pretty convincing show in this regard.
-Prem Rawat preached that only mahatmas were able to "reveal Knowledge" ie Guru Maharaj Ji gave them the connection to Him that allowed His grace to flow into the new initiates.
+Prem Rawat preached that only mahatmas were able to "reveal Knowledge" ie Guru Maharaj Ji gave them the connection to Him that allowed the grace to initiate people.
 On a more mundane level, it was a reasonably time-consuming process and many mahatmas were required to indoctrinate and initiate so many people.
-At the zenith of DLM's apparent success, Mahatmas Guru Charnanand, Rajeshwar and Parlokanand in about a month initiated 1800 people in a pre Millenium '73 tour of 26 cities of the United States.

 Despite all attempts to convince people of Rawat's importance before initiation and during the "Knowledge Session", there was always a large early drop-out of people once they had been taught the Rawatism system of meditation.
 Many of them were disillusioned by being taught to squeeze their eyes, stick their thumbs in their ears, concentrate on their breath while repeating "soham" and curling their tongue backwards.
 Others might try the techniques but saw no reason to worship the young Rawat because of that.